X

 Adults:

-A hearing test is used to discover if a person has hearing loss.
+A hearing test is used to discover if a person has typical or atypical hearing.
 This test will tell you if a hearing aid (s) may be needed to help you or if other types of devices could be helpful.
 A complete hearing test is made up of two parts: subjective testing (the adult responds) and objective testing (the ear responds).

 Sometimes a person may be asked to see another specialist or physician for further evaluation.
 Your audiologist will let you know if this is needed.